-However massage is increasingly recognised as a valuable element of health care, important for physical and mental health.
+Massage is valuable for maintaining good physical and mental health.

 Joint mobilisation techniques can stimulate production of synovial fluid, to lubricate joints and improve range of motion and flexibility in stiff joints.

 Massage reduces painful muscle contractions and spasms.
-This can reduce compression on a nerve if it is caused by muscle contraction, and the release of muscular tension can reduce headaches, migraines, back pain, digestive disorders.
+This can have dramatic results, such as by reducing pressure on a nerve, or reducing headaches, migraines, back pain, digestive disorders.

 Massage & Stress

-Evidence has shown that massage can lead to reduced levels of adrenocorticotrophin, cortisol and adrenaline – key hormones in the stress response (sympathetic nervous system).
+Evidence has shown that massage can lead to reduced levels of cortisol and adrenaline – key hormones in the stress response.

-Whilst cortisol and adrenaline are useful in this state of “fight or flight”, their presence long term can be harmful.
-Chronic stress can lead to muscle tension, fatigue, increased blood pressure, cholesterol, weight gain and risk of heart disease.
+Whilst cortisol and adrenaline are useful in a “fight or flight” situation, their presence long term can be harmful.
+Chronic stress can lead to muscle tension, fatigue, increased blood pressure, cholesterol, and risk of heart disease.